Paparzzi Moment Genesis 9-11

 Paparazzi Moment

 One part of us says "we are way to mature to be interested in the ridiculous frenzy surrounding famous people".
 Another part of us really wants take just a quick peak.
 Our eyes scan the pictures even when we don't want them to; after all stuck here in line anyway, what will it hurt to look?
+We may even be tempted to turn to nonchalantly turn to page 63 and read more, just to pass the time in line.

-In Genesis 9 Noah's son Ham was in this same situation.
-To make things worse the spectacle he was gawking at was His father and it wasn't a photo.
-Ham was laughing as Noah was sleeping in his birthday suite, after a little to much sampling of the family vino.
 His father had just saved his entire family from being wiped off the earth by obeying God and building the ark.
 But Ham just can't resist sharing the spectacle with his brothers, because juicy gossip is best when shared, right?
-All his fun come to an abrupt halt however when to spare their father any further embarrassment his brothers choose to take the high road.
-They look the other way while covering dad with a blanket.
-They both receive Noah's blessing while Ham and his descendants are cursed for his impulsive decision....ouch.
-Maybe not turning to page 63 is a better idea.
+All his fun come to an abrupt halt however when his brothers decided to do the right thing, and spoil his fun.

 • In these chapters we meet Nimrod who comes from the line of Ham.
-He built many great cities, including Nineveh (the city that Jonah doesn't want to preach to later in the Bible, resulting in him getting swallowed by a whale).
+He built many great cities, including and Nineveh (the city that Jonah doesn't want to preach to later in the Bible, resulting in him getting swallowed by a whale).

 • Because of his choice Ham receives a curse on his family line, Noah gives a blessing to the family lines of Japheth and Shem.

-• Nimrod was the architect of the Tower of Babel, which will appear in chapter 11.
+• Nimrod was the architect of the Tower of Babel, which will appear in chapter 11

 • After the plan at Babel fails, Nimrod goes to build more cities which he will then also rule.
-He is powerful, prideful and rebellious
+He is powerful, prideful and rebellious.

-• .God confused the languages at Babel and dispersed the nations.
-In the book of Acts in the New Testament we see him do this in reverse.
-When Peter and the disciples are speaking to the crowd about Jesus who has risen from the dead and as the Holy Spirit, descend on them, everyone hears him them in their own language.
-God is not limited by language
+• FUN FACT: In the book of Acts in the New Testament we see God do this in reverse.
+When Peter and the disciples are speaking to the crowd about Jesus.
+The Holy Spirit, descends on them so that everyone hears him them in their own language.

 Dig Deeper